chenyukang/runnel/README.md

 # Pipit

 Pipit is a compact Rust proxy and tunnel toolbox.
-Its recommended path is WG
-mode: a WireGuard-style UDP tunnel built on `boringtun`.
-It also keeps classic SOCKS and native/daze transports available for app-level proxying and debugging.
+It support a WireGuard-style UDP tunnel built on `boringtun`, and also keeps classic SOCKS and native/daze transports available for app-level proxying.

 The project intentionally keeps the moving parts visible:

-- `pipit client` runs the recommended WG client when `client.mode: wg`, or exposes a local SOCKS5 proxy for native/daze modes.
+- `pipit client` runs the WG client when `client.mode: wg`, or exposes a local SOCKS5 proxy for native/daze modes.
+  - `pipit tun` optionally captures local IP traffic through the classic native-http client path.
 - `pipit server` accepts one of several client/server modes.
-- `pipit tun` optionally captures local IP traffic through the classic native-http client path.
-- `client.mode: wg` / `server.mode: wg` create a WireGuard-style UDP tunnel.
 - config files, daemon mode, status checks, telemetry sockets, and TUI dashboards are available from the same binary.

-## Mental Model
+## Modes

 Pipit has two separate concerns.
 Keeping them separate makes the modes easier to reason about: